kevinkaske/pooch/README.md

 Now manually adding a new record (through a tool like Sequel Pro or MySQL Workbench) to the database table will make it appear when you navigate to your application.

+###Routing
 How does the application know what controller and view to call?
 The application takes apart the URL and uses the last 1 or 2 components in the URL to determine the Controller and Action to call.
 Example: http://localhost/dogs/show would call the show function in the dogs controller.

+Is this limiting?
+Yes.
+It does, however, make it very fast and easy to keep track of your routes.
+You will always know what controller and action is being called.

 If there is no action passed in via the URL, it defaults to index.
+Example: http://localhost/dogs would call the index function in the dogs controller.

+###Layout and Views
-Once the function has been called everything will be displayed using the layout and view.
+Once the correct action/function has been called everything will be displayed using first the layout and then the view.
 The layout defaults to "application.php" (This can be changed in the action function).
 The view defaults to /views/controller_name/action_name.php.
 Example: http://localhost/dogs/show would use the /views/dogs/show.php view file.

 RESTful routes are a good way to keep your application organized.
 Pooch, however, does not force your application to be RESTful.
-If there is a method other than RESTful that makes more sense...
-Use it.
+If you would like to call an action function display instead of show, go for it.

+###More to Come
 This is just a quick overview of a few of the inner workings of the Pooch framework.
 We are working on more detailed documentation.

 ##Thanks